IRIWF lauds Iran’s decision to lift ban on US wrestlers

-“The IRIWF hereby expresses its warmest thanks for cooperation of the respected [Iranian] Foreign Ministry and all executive organs to review the visa case of the US freestyle wresting team for the Freestyle World Cup, which is scheduled to be held on February 16 and 17 in the city of Kermanshah,” the Iranian wrestling federation wrote in a letter addressed to the Iranian Foreign Ministry.
+“The IRIWF hereby expresses its warmest thanks for cooperation of the respected [Iranian] Foreign Ministry and all executive organs to review the visa case of the US freestyle wresting team for the Freestyle World Cup, which is scheduled to be held on February 16 and 17 in the city of Kermanshah,” the IRIWF wrote in a letter addressed to the Iranian Foreign Ministry, Press TV reported.

 On Sunday, Iranian Foreign Ministry spokesman Bahram Qassemi announced in a statement that the visa ban against American athletes was dropped following “the halt in the implementation of discriminatory restrictive measures against the entry of Iranian citizens into the US as well as requests by the Iran Wrestling Federation and the president of the United World Wrestling.”